 We treat abnormal head shapes in infants with innovative orthotic solutions

-Most abnormal skull shapes developed during pregnancy and result in flattening of one side of the head [Positional head deformities].
+Most abnormal skull shapes developed during pregnancy and result in the flattening of one side of the head [Positional head deformities].
 It may also be related to a tightened neck muscle on one side (torticollis), abnormal neck spine (fusion) or abnormal eye muscles.

 Premature babies are more vulnerable to positional head deformities due to their skulls being softer than those of full-term babies.
 The medical conditions often result in spending increased periods on their backs without being moved or picked up.